 Stays current and aware of all information pertaining to 911 policies and procedures

 This document represents the major duties, responsibilities, and authorities of this job, and is not intended to be a complete list of all tasks and functions.
 Other duties may be assigned.

 Education and Experience:

-Six months experience as a Police Department Communications Officer, law enforcement dispatch, or equivalent experience.
+Six months experience as a dispatcher or equivalent dispatch experience in law enforcement or university setting.